GeorgeDeyneka/HYS_StoreAngular/README.md

 ## Get Started

-If you want to see the project without deploying it locally, you can follow this link to GitHub Pages: https://georgedeyneka.github.io/HYS_StoreAngular/
+If you want to see the project without deploying it locally, you can follow this link to GitHub Pages: [gh-pages-link]

 So, if you want to look at the project's code and deploy it, follow the steps below in the "Installation" section.